lehoang318/training/session-03.md

     int pthread_mutex_destroy( pthread_mutex_t* mutex);
     ```

+    * What would happen if
+      * A thread tries to lock a mutex multiple times without unlock the mutex?
+      * A thread tries to unlock a mutex which is not locked or owned by another thread?
+      * The owner of a mutex terminates without unlocking the mutex?

   * [Priority-inversion](https://www.qnx.com/developers/docs/8.0/com.qnx.doc.neutrino.lib_ref/topic/p/pthread_mutexattr_setprotocol.html)
     | Time | Thread A (eff. priority: N) | Thread B (eff. priority: M) | Remark |